saxena-udit/learning-ai/README.md

     -   Supports loading PDF's from URL's and local.
 -   **Multiple Vector Databases:**  The system now efficiently manages multiple vector databases, each potentially representing a different data source (e.g., different financial periods or companies).
 -   **Gemini Integration:** Uses Google's Gemini model for natural language understanding and generation.
-- **Context Awerenes:** Chatbot will be context aware or not depending on your preferences.
+-   **Context Awareness:** Chatbot will be context aware or not depending on your preferences.
--   **Streamlit UI:** Provides a user-friendly interface for interacting with the chatbot.
+-   **Multiple Interfaces:**
+    -   Streamlit UI for user-friendly interactions
+    -   FastAPI backend for programmatic access
 -   **Dynamic PDF Retrieval:** Scrapes Google Search results to find relevant financial report PDFs based on company tickers and financial quarters.

 ## Vector Database Enhancements